Tokyo 2020: Meet shooter Avani Lekhara, the first Indian woman to win a Paralympics gold

 Since 2017, the central government has supported Lekhara by including her in the Target Olympic Podium Scheme and funding her training through the Annual Calendar for Training and Competition.

-With Inputs from Sports Authority of India and Go Sports
+With Inputs from Sports Authority of India and Go Sports Foundation

 Respond to this article with a post